IT-YASH/Finance-Demo/README.md

-# Finance SaaS Platform
+# TrackPaisa SaaS Platform

-This is a **Finance SaaS Platform** built with **Next.js 14**.
+This is a **TrackPaisa SaaS Platform** built with **Next.js 14**.
 It allows you to track your income and expenses, categorize transactions, and assign them to specific accounts.
 You can also import transactions using a CSV file and manage financial data efficiently.

 ---